ZaxonXP/Earth-Time/README.md

 - **Calculates Orbital Lag:** Spreads the "Leap Year" extra time across the calendar.
 - **Applies Sine-Wave Smoothing:** Uses a trigonometric function to ensure the transition between winter and summer is as smooth as nature itself.
-- **Outputs "Human Time":** Displays the time your body wants to live by, rather than the one the government dictates.
+- **Outputs "Earth Time":** Displays the time your body wants to live by, rather than the one the government dictates.

 ---